A Recap on Vision Statements

 - People Expertise: Have an enthusiastic and growing team of 200 individuals who are passionate about changing the food industry.

-Pro-Tips to Follow as You Write a Vision Statement
+Pro-Tips to Follow as You Write Your Vision Statement

-Here are a few last tips to consider as you write your own vision statements:
+Here are a few last tips to consider as you write a vision statement:

 - Get to 80% and worry about the exact wording later.
 Word choice can make a team run in circles going back and forth, which wastes an incredible amount of time.